-Information regarding the latest automatic backup is also available in the Dashboard's Properties.
+Automatic configuration backups are made regularly and securely.
+Information regarding the latest backup is also available in the firewall's Dashboard, in the Properties widget.

 The firewall must be covered by a valid maintenance contract in order to be eligible for this service.